CNES/ccsdsmo-malgo-examples/README.md

 The **query operation** retrieves a set of object instance identifiers, and optionally the object bodies, from a list of supplied queries.
 The **PROGRESS interaction** pattern is used as the returned set of data may be quite large and this allows it to be split over several MAL messages.
-A simple way to use this operation :
+A simple way to use this operation:

 ```go
 // Variable that defines the ArchiveService